symfony-cmf/symfony-cmf-docs/bundles/create.rst

 Mapping requests to objects
 +++++++++++++++++++++++++++

-For now, the bundle only provides a service to map to doctrine phpcr-odm.
+For now, the bundle only provides a service to map to doctrine PHPCR-ODM.
 Enable it by setting `phpcr_odm` to true.
 If you need something else, you need to provide a service `symfony_cmf_create.object_mapper`.
 (If you need a wrapper for doctrine ORM, look at the mappers in the createphp library and do a pull request on that library,